San Francisco Wrongful Eviction Attorneys

 Tenant Law Group Offers Aggressive Legal Representation

 Receiving an eviction notice from your landlord can come as a complete shock.
 You probably have a lot of questions.
 Many clients report feeling unsure of where to turn when this happens.
 However, you are not alone in this.
-At Tenant Law Group, our wrongful eviction attorneys in San Francisco have the knowledge and experience required to help you effectively fight for your rights.
+At Tenant Law Group, our wrongful eviction attorneys in San Francisco have the knowledge and experience required to help you effectively fight for your rights as a tenant.

 Our tenant lawyers have helped clients across the Bay Area, including the counties of San Francisco, Alameda, Contra Costa, Marin, Santa Clara, San Mateo, Napa, and Sonoma.
 We also have fluent Spanish, Italian, and Vietnamese speakers to help you feel more comfortable and supported.
 On our team, we have two attorneys who have been selected multiple years to the Northern California Rising Stars® list and one who has earned a coveted 10.0 Superb Avvo Rating.